vcorreia-td/puma-error-poc/docs/BOOTSTRAP.md

 * `bundle exec rake "ruby_service:bootstrap[awesome_api]"`

-This will rename and files and directories name `my_service_name`, which is the default name used in the template, as well as, replace all occurrences of `my_service_name` and `MyServiceName` inside all files.
-Inteads, the name you have as an argument will appear.
+This will rename and files and directories name `my_service_name`, which is the default name used in the template, as well as replace all occurrences of `my_service_name` and `MyServiceName` inside all files.
+Instead, the name you have as an argument will appear.

 ### Setting up your remote